eddietejeda/linkbird-app/README.md

 ## What is LinkBird?

-LinkBird is a toy app to play with different technologies.
-It allows you to interesting articles without having to go to Twitter.
+Linkbird allows you to interesting articles without having to go to Twitter.
+LinkBird is a toy app used for playing with different technologies.

 - [LinkBird Infrastructure - Terraform](https://github.com/eddietejeda/linkbird-infrastructure/)
 - Backend written in Ruby, Sinatra,
 - Front-end will ES66 Vanilla JS compiled with Webpack
+- Implements Twitter API and Stripe API
+- Supports multiple environments: Docker, Docker Compose, Heroku, AWS ECS

 ## How does LinkBird work?